Akira5Kitaoka/Akira5Kitaoka-en.github.io/CV/index.md

 Oct.
 1, 2016 - Mar.
 1, 2021, to belong FMSP course student, The Leading Graduate Course for Frontiers of Mathematical Sciences and Physics.

 Apr.
-1, 2021 - (now), Project Researcher, Graduate School of Mathematical Sciences, The University of Tokyo.
+1, 2021 - Mar.
+31, 2022, Project Researcher, Graduate School of Mathematical Sciences, The University of Tokyo.

+Apr.
+1, 2022 - (now), a private company.

 ### Teaching